 Classifying Spinal Cord Injuries

 - Complete – All sensory and motor functions are lost below the site of the spinal cord injury.
-Victim is unable to feel or control movement from the site of the injury down.
+The victim is unable to feel or control movement from the site of the injury down.

 - Incomplete – Only some of the sensory and motor functions below the injury are lost.
-These types of spinal cord injuries are classified by medical professionals in varying degree.
+These types of spinal cord injuries are classified by medical professionals in varying degrees.